-# Science Fun: From the decline of the dinosaurs to the end of the season
+# Science Is Fun: From the Decline of the Dinosaurs to the End of the Season

-Welcome to La Science s’aMuse, the science program co-produced by UM and Divergence-FM, which has taken you on a cruise through the Muse laboratories archipelago throughout the year.
-For this final episode of the season, Fabien Condamine, a biologist atthe Institute of Evolutionary Sciences in Montpellier, talks to us about his latest study published in Nature Communications on the decline of the dinosaurs.
+Welcome to La Science s’aMuse, the science show co-produced by UM and Divergence-FM, which has taken you on a journey through the Muse laboratory archipelago all year long.
+For this final episode of the season, Fabien Condamine, a biologist atthe Institute of Evolutionary Sciences in Montpellier, talks to us about his latest study published in Nature Communications, on the decline of the dinosaurs.

-And for this last stop of the season, we're heading for a lost world!
-Today we offer you adventure, science, and danger.
+And for this final stop of the season, we’re heading to a lost world!
+Today we’re offering you adventure, science, and danger.
 Our story takes place 66 million years ago.
-As we sail the Tethys Sea between Laurasia and Gondwana, the Earth belongs to triceratops, diplodocus, and velociraptors.
-But not for long!
-An asteroid approximately 12 kilometers in diameter crashes into the Yucatan Peninsula, causing a global cataclysm that will precipitate the fall of these giants and two-thirds of the species inhabiting the planet.
-We are in the Cretaceous period and are witnessing the end of the Mesozoic era.
+As we sail across the Tethys Sea, between Laurasia and Gondwana, the Earth belongs to triceratops, diplodocus, and velociraptors.
+Not for much longer!
+An asteroid about 12 kilometers in diameter crashes into the Yucatan Peninsula, triggering a global cataclysm that will hasten the demise of these giants and two-thirds of the species inhabiting the planet.
+We are in the Cretaceous Period, witnessing the end of the Mesozoic Era.

-A tragic scenario that has continued to inspire Hollywood, from Jurassic Park to Ice Age, to the delight of audiences who remain captivated by the fate of these giant beasts.
-Except that...
-While dinosaurs remain very much alive in our imaginations, perhaps they were already on the decline when the tragedy struck?
-Indeed, a study published on June 30 in Nature Communications tells us that ten million years before their extinction, the decline of these fascinating creatures already seemed well underway.
+A tragic scenario that has consistently inspired Hollywood—from *Jurassic Park* to *Ice Age*—to the delight of audiences endlessly captivated by the fate of these massive creatures.
+Except that… While dinosaurs remain very much alive in our imaginations, perhaps they weren’t quite so vigorous by the time the tragedy struck?
+Indeed, a study published on June 30 in Nature Communications reveals that ten million years before their extinction, the decline of these fascinating creatures seemed well underway.
 The cause of this slow disappearance?
-A reorganization of ocean circulation, leading to a 7 to 10 degree drop in global temperature.
-To trace the course of these "cascading extinctions, " Fabien Condamine and his colleagues atISEM used the fossil record and a brand-new statistical modeling method: the PyRate program.
+A reorganization of ocean circulation, which led to a drop of 7 to 10 degrees in global temperatures.
+To trace the sequence of these “cascading extinctions, Fabien Condamine and his colleagues atISEM turned to the fossil record and a brand-new statistical modeling method: the PyRate program.
 He tells us more in this fascinating, in-depth interview.

-Starting next week, Divergence-FM's summer schedule on 93.9 invites you to listen again to La Science s'aMuse at the beach, by the pool, at the foot of a mountain, or in a canoe—in short, wherever the summer breeze takes you.
-Thank you all for following us throughout this season.
-See you in September for a new journey.
+Starting next week, Divergence-FM’s summer lineup on 93.9 invites you to tune in to *La Science s’aMuse* at the beach, by the pool, at the foot of a mountain, or in a canoe—anywhere the summer breeze takes you.
+Thank you all for tuning in throughout this season.
+See you in September for a new adventure.

 Learn more: